googlearchive/ChromeWebLab/Sketchbots/hw/MindstormsTutorial/README.md

 ---

-###STEP 1: Gather Materials
+###PART 1: Gather Materials

 The first step is to acquire all of the parts we will need to build this project.

-* LEGO® MINDSTORMS® NXT 2.0 Kit
+* LEGO® MINDSTORMS® NXT Kit (such as [LEGO kit number 8527](http://www.brickset.com/detail/?Set=8527-1))
 * Pen, Pencil or Brush to attach to the stylus
-* Paper
+* Paper or other drawing surface--try sand if you like
+* A good metric ruler or, better still, a good metric [dial caliper](http://en.wikipedia.org/wiki/Caliper#Dial_caliper).
+Yes, you should use metric units.

 ---

-###STEP 2: Download the Libary and Install Dependencies
+###PART 2: Software Configuration

+First, we will set up the software needed for this project.
+This will be done on a computer, as well as on the "NXT brick" from the LEGO kit.

+The NXT brick is the motion controller for LEGO's robotics system and handles taking higher level motion commands and moving the motors appropriately.
+The NXT Brick comes from LEGO with a stock firmware installed.
+Happily, LEGO freely allows builders to install their own new firmware.
+We will use the community-developed [pbLua firmware](http://hempeldesigngroup.com/lego/pblua) rather than the stock LEGO firmware.

-To get up and running with the code you can head over the [Getting Started Guide](https://github.com/GoogleChrome/ChromeWebLab/tree/master/Sketchbots#getting-started-basic-setup) for the main Sketchbot Library and follow the procedures there.
-Once you can verify the application works, head back here for instructions on building the hardware components.
+1. Follow the instructions in the [Getting Started Guide, Basic Setup section](https://github.com/GoogleChrome/ChromeWebLab/tree/master/Sketchbots#getting-started-basic-setup) for the main Sketchbot Library and follow the procedures there.
+Once you can verify the system works without any LEGOs attached head back.
+2. If you haven't done so already, make sure that the basic LEGO Mindstorms NXT software is installed and running properly on your computer.
+Instructions are included in the Mindstorms NXT box and on [LEGO's web site](http://mindstorms.lego.com/en-us/support/buildinginstructions/8547/8547%20user%20guide%20english.aspx).
+3. Follow [these instructions](http://hempeldesigngroup.com/lego/pblua/tutorial/pbluainstall/) to install the pbLua firmware on the NXT brick.
+4. Open the [ConfigParams.js](sw/robotcontrol/src/ConfigParams.js) file from the [robotcontrol/src](sw/robotcontrol/src/) folder.
+6. Locate the `DRAW_MACHINE_TYPE` setting.
+Make sure it is set as follows: ```DRAW_MACHINE_TYPE: "MindstormsNXT",```
+7. If you built your drawing machine according to the instructions referenced in step 1, above, then the robot geometry settings included in ConfigParams.js can be used as-is.
+If you modified the machine or want to understand these settings in more detail, please see the [DrawMachine Geometry Configuration section](#drawmachine-geometry-configuration).
+8. Connect the NXT brick to the computer via USB or Bluetooth.
+See your computer operating system's documentation for details on how to create a Bluetooth connection.
+9. Determine the name of the serial port by looking in the **/dev** directory in a shell or Mac OS X terminal.
+For Bluetooth devices on Mac OS X, the port is usually called **/dev/cu.NXT-DevB**.
+10. Back in ConfigParams.js, set the `MINDSTORMS_NXT__SERIAL_PORT` to the name of the serial port from step 9.
+11. Save changes to ConfigParams.js.

 --

-###STEP 3: Assemble the Lego Sketchbot
+###PART 3: Assemble the Lego Sketchbot

 ####Build the Base